revaturelabs/interviewquestions/Python/Python- Module/Module- Math , JSON,regex.md

 ---

-14.How to will you use re.split() function in module?
+14.How can we use re.split() function in module?

 <details><summary><b>Show Answer</b></summary>